 Rotterdam’s Museumpark is home, as the name suggests, to a group of the city’s finest museums.
-The buildings showcase everything from the work of Old Masters to temporary fashion shows to animals preserved in formaldehyde.
+These top Rotterdam attractions showcase everything from the work of Old Masters to temporary fashion shows to animals preserved in formaldehyde.

 At the Kunsthal Rotterdam, you can find rotating exhibits of all types of art and photography, while the Museum Boijmans Van Beuningen has an impressive collection of masterpieces from medieval to contemporary artists.
 The New Institute (Het Nieuwe Instituut) focuses less on pieces of art and more on innovation in architecture, fashion, and design.
 Nearby is the Huis Sonneveld, an actual home that is one of the best-preserved houses in the Dutch branch of the International School of Modernism.
 To round out the offerings, the Natural History Museum features skeletons, fossils, and a wide variety of items from nature.

 Rotterdam is home to one of the most unique hotels/museums we’ve encountered—the ss Rotterdam.
 This ship from the Holland America line was once known as “The Grande Dame” and sailed the oceans for over 40 years until being permanently docked in the port of Rotterdam.
 She opened as a combined hotel and museum in 2010.